B-thanybyrd/rps/README.md

 ## Phases

-The first phase is vanilla JS, with UI to be added later.
+1. The first phase is vanilla JS, with UI to be added later.
+  1.1 Refactor to use object & state

 ## Challenge Specifics